Wednesday, June 08, 2005

 Last book I bought: The Wind-Up Bird Chronicle by Haruki Murakami, used and tattered.
 I’m not sure where it goes on my to-read list.
 But soon.

-Last book I read: Mostly snippets, lately, concentrating on Murakami’s A Wild Sheep Chase, while flitting between Robert Bringhust’s The Elements of Typographic Style (been reading this in inches for years now) and a couple books on gender studies: The Body Project: An Intimate History of American Girls and Sexual Metamorphosis.
+Last book I read: Mostly snippets, lately, concentrating on Murakami’s A Wild Sheep Chase, while flitting between Robert Bringhurst’s The Elements of Typographic Style (been reading this in inches for years now) and a couple books on gender studies: The Body Project: An Intimate History of American Girls and Sexual Metamorphosis.

 Last book I finished: A. S. Byatt’s Little Black Book of Stories.
 I’ve already talked about it here, so I won’t bore you again.